-Table ES-1 summarizes the environmental effects analysis, provided in detail in Sections 3.2 through 3.14 of this Supplemental EIR, and includes effects titles, significance conclusions before and after mitigation implementation, and mitigation measures.
-The supplemental effects of the proposed project were updated and compared to existing conditions as of April 2021.
+Table ES-1 summarizes the environmental effects analysis, provided in detail in Sections 3.2 through 3.14 of this Supplemental EIR, and includes the title of each impact, significance conclusions before and after implementation of mitigation, and the title of each mitigation measure identified in the Supplemental EIR.
+The supplemental effects of the proposed project were updated and compared to existing conditions as of January 2022.
 All of the significant environmental effects ("significant impacts") presented in Table ES-1 were previously presented as such in the ARCF GRR Final EIS/EIR, and there is no substantial increase in the severity of any significant environmental effect previously presented in the ARCF GRR Final EIS/EIR.